wallix/awless-templates/README.md

-*Note that the AMI in this template are working only in eu-west-1 region*
+*Note that the AMI in this template is working only in eu-west-1 region*